 Quantification of biofilm biomass by bacterial DNA

-Teeth from the left mandibular quadrant (numbers 17-24) were removed from the typodont and tran SnFerred to individual 50 mL falcon tubes with 5 mL of sterile PBS.
+Teeth from the left mandibular quadrant (numbers 17-24) were removed from the typodont and transferred to individual 50 mL falcon tubes with 5 mL of sterile PBS.
 Biofilm was removed by vortexing for 3 min and sonicating (Sonics, vibra cell) for 3 min.
 The supernatant was centrifuged at 10 G for 10 min.
 The supernatant was discarded and the pellet used for DNA extraction using the boiling method (Khosravi et al. 2014).
 DNA concentration was calculated ng per tooth (DNA concentration x total volume of DNA) and also ng DNA per cm2 using estimates of supragingival tooth surface area (Kimura et al. 1977).

 Statistical analysis